Advertiser Disclosure

 Hot Tip:

-When you use a Nightly Upgrade Award, Marriott allows you to select all of the rooms you’d be willing to accept for the upgrade.
+When using a Nightly Upgrade Award, you can select all of the room types you would accept for an upgrade.
 The more room categories you choose, the better chance you’ll receive an upgraded room.

 Final Thoughts